 For me, PlantSnap had the highest success rate identifying flowering plants but did not do as well with foliage plants or herbs.

 I feel that it is very worth the small purchase fee (with no ads!) and know that I will use it often in future.
 PlantSnap gives you instant access to a huge Plant Database that is constantly learning and adding information on new plant species.

 One great feature of the app is that PlantSnap updates automatically for you every time they add a new plant species, with no additional fees required!
 Another thing that I love about the application is the ability to reject the name it suggests in favor of another.
 With more and more people using the app, I suspect that the results will get better and better as time goes by.

 Interested in finding out more about the application?
 Visit PlantSnap for more details.
 You can download the app in Google Play or the App Store.
-Also, be sure to check out this video which tells how the PlantSnap app developed.

 Finally here is a handy video showing how to easily use the PlantSnap mobile app.